 - A personal reference, such as a teacher or Aboriginal Educational Consultative Group or other Indigenous Senior Community member.

-- A passport-sized photo.
+- A passport-sized photo of the student.

 Scholarship holders are expected to complete their secondary education at MLC.
 Please refer to the MLC Scholarship Terms & Conditions.

 Apply for an MLC Scholarship via our online form, linked below.
 Applications close on 19 January 2024 at 5pm.

 Short-listed candidates will be contacted by email with an invitation to an interview.
 These will occur between 2 - 6 September 2024.